 The outcome of the evaluation of offers received and any recommendations as to a preferred offer may require to be reported to the relevant Committee of the Council for consideration and approval.
 It should therefore be noted that no time limit clause for acceptance of offers can be accommodated.

-The Council is under no obligation to accept the highest or indeed any offers.
+The Council is under no obligation to accept the highest or indeed any offer.

 The Council reserves the right to withdraw from any negotiations or contract of sale and recover relevant losses where it becomes apparent that the purchaser has colluded in submitting the offer or employed corrupt or illegal practices.
 The Council may insist on the inclusion of a provision in any contract of sale to this effect.